Campsite Challenge

 2. Sustainability.
 Are you separating your recyclables, compostables, and then placing them in the correct bins at the campsite waste stations?
 Are you reusing products (cups, utensils, water bottles, bags) instead of trashing them?
 Are you using any alternative energy sources to power your campsite?
 Did you bike or carpool to the festival; are you offsetting carbon emissions using wind credits or carbon offsets?
 Will you pack out as much as possible when leaving?
 Did you do anything to reduce your homes’ energy while attending the festival?

-Planet Bluegrass will select the Grand Prize winner of 2013 on-site camping passes after the campground pack-out on Monday.
+Planet Bluegrass will select the Grand Prize winner (of 2020 on-site camping passes!) after the campground pack-out on Monday.

 For More Information

-Share your thoughts about the contest, or even a little pre-contest "bet you can't top our solar-powered strobe tuner" smack, over at the Festivarian Forum.
+Share your thoughts about the contest, or even a little pre-contest “bet you can’t top our solar-powered strobing bluegrass baconizer” smack, over at the Festivarian Forum.

 Leave No Trace Center for Outdoor Ethics is an educational, nonprofit organization dedicated to the responsible enjoyment and active stewardship of the outdoors by all people, worldwide.
 Visit at www.LNT.org or call 1-800-332-4100